Trump tries to revive stalled election-eve drug discounts

 A person familiar with the effort tells The Associated Press that government agencies still face legal questions about the plan.
 That’s on top of the daunting logistics of sending an estimated 39 million people a functional card in the midst of the holiday season without the benefit of much advance planning.
 The person was not authorized to publicly discuss internal deliberations and spoke on condition of anonymity.

-A White House spokesman had no immediate response to a request Wednesday for an update on the status of the cards.
-Last week, presidential spokeswoman Kayleigh McEnany told reporters she was unaware of any current discussions about the card.
+White House spokesman Judd Deere confirmed the administration is continuing to move forward.
+“It’s simply good policy, and demonstrates President Trump is continuing to deliver on his promises to our nation’s seniors to lower drug prices.”

+However, a discount card only provides a measure of cost relief, and temporarily.
+It would not affect prices themselves.

-President Donald Trump announced the discount cards were coming as part of a Sep.
+President Donald Trump announced the cards were coming as part of a Sep.
 24 speech calling attention to his unfinished health care agenda.
-As he described the idea, it seemed like the cards were about to go in the mail.
+As he described the idea, it seemed like they were about to go out in the mail.
 Some people wondered if they would bear the presidents’ name.

 “Nobody has seen this before,” Trump said at the time.
 “These cards are incredible.
 The cards will be mailed out in coming weeks.